optionalg/courses-test-rcpp/chapter1.md

 ## [1] 2
 ```

 The first time you run this code, there will be a delay of a few seconds while the code compiles.
 The second time, it should run instantaneously.

-Ideally, this caching works in Campus!
+I think everything is OK with this exercise.

 *** =instructions